Are you frustrated with dieting and trying to lose weight? Learn why counting calories is pointless and what you should do instead!

 The simple fact is, whatever method you use to lose weight is the method that you will need to use to maintain your weight loss.
 You can’t simply do whatever you want with your diet once you lose weight.
 Otherwise, you will just gain it all back.

 Counting Calories and Human Behavior

 One of the reasons calorie counting doesn’t work long term (or doesn’t work at all for some people) is that it can cause a lot of feelings of restriction and deprivation.
 When you are used to eating a certain amount of food, it can be really hard to be suddenly restricted to eating a predetermined amount.

 It’s human nature to want what you know you can’t have.
 I know that I personally struggled to make any headway with my weight when I counted calories.

 Not only did it seem like all of my calories disappeared by midafternoon, but realizing I couldn’t eat as much food as I felt like I needed really bothered me.

 Instead of focusing less on my food when counting calories, I spent all of my time thinking about the food I couldn’t eat.
 Just knowing I couldn’t have it, made me want it even more than I normally would have.

-Does counting calories work when it comes to nutrition?
-No, not really.
-Most of the people who use counting calories prefer it because it allows them to eat a lot of the unhealthy foods they are used to as long as they stay within their calorie limit.
+The next reason why counting calories is pointless is that it doesn’t encourage the dieter to eat a healthy or nutritious diet.
+Most of the people who count calories prefer it because it allows them to eat a lot of the unhealthy foods they are used to as long as they stay within their calorie limit.